xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/02-greedy.md

 ### Path Compression

 The path of `Find` operation could be compressed by resetting all pointers along the path to point to the current name of the set.
 It could make subsequent `Find` operations more efficient.
 The time complexity of a sequence of `Find` operations with path compression is extremely close to linear time.
-The actual upper bound is `O(n \alpha (n)) $, where$ \alpha (n) $is an extremely slow-growing function called the inverse Ackermann function.
+The actual upper bound is $O(n \alpha (n))$, where $\alpha (n)$ is an extremely slow-growing function called the inverse Ackermann function.